filmicaesthetic/filmicaesthetic/README.md

 📄 Data Analyst in Charity Retail & E-commerce

-🔭 I’m currently working on ML with tidymodels in R
+🔭 I’m currently working on causal models with bnlearn in R

 🌱 I’m currently learning Python & SQL

 💬 Ask me about data viz!

-:camera: I also occasionally do photography, hence the username!
+:camera: I also do photography, hence the username!

 ## Recent Projects